 The Knights of Columbus have great resources on the miraculous image of Our Lady of Guadulape, to whom the organization has a special devotion.
-Find a timeline of historical events related to the Marian Apparition here.
-Learn more secrets of the image on their interactive website here.
+Visit their interactive website Secrets of the Guadalupe image.

 FEAST DAY CELEBRATION IDEAS

-If you have kids, you’ll love this simply adorable Our Lady of Guadalupe coloring and decoration craft that you can download and print.
+If you have kids, you’ll love this simply adorable Our Lady of Guadalupe coloring and decoration craft that you can download from your computer and print.
 For kids and adults there are also lots of Gift Ideas to Express Your Devotion to Our Lady of Guadalupe.

 PRAYER TO OUR LADY OF GUADALUPE